php-actions/php-build/README.md

 For example: `gd xdebug-2.9.7 zip`.

 The functionality of building PHP extensions is provided by [mlocati's docker-php-extension-installer repository][mlocati].
-A full list of supported extension names is available within the readme: https://github.com/mlocati/docker-php-extension-installer#supported-php-extensions
+A full list of supported extension names is [available within the readme][mlocati-readme].

 ***